Did your diet or exercise routine change (or disappear) during the stay-at-home order?

 Now’s the time to get back on track.

 With the state slowly reopening in the wake of the COVID-19 pandemic, it’s time to get back to your family’s healthcare needs.
+Preventing Type 2 Diabetes should still be at the top of your priority list.
 While the last few months have been stressful, it is important to now lose any not-so-healthy coping mechanisms.
-These new behaviors could increase your risk for a common, yet largely preventable disease: type 2 diabetes.
+These new behaviors could increase your risk for type 2 diabetes.

 According to data compiled by the United Health Foundation, 14% of adults in Louisiana had type 2 diabetes in 2019.
 “While much of our population is at a greater risk of developing type 2 diabetes because of factors like obesity and genetics, that risk can be managed through weight loss and leading a healthy lifestyle—eating nutrient-dense foods and exercising regularly,” says Dr. P. Bradley Fossier, a practicing physician at St. Francis Primary Care, located on the West Feliciana Hospital campus.

 Of course, it’s probably not news to you that maintaining a balanced diet and regular physical activity is good for your health—the hard part is figuring out where to start.
 To implement those healthier habits without giving up a few days in, follow these three rules of thumb: